jochumdev/saltstack-resources/README.md

   * [The Forman Module](http://salt.readthedocs.org/en/latest/salt-modindex.html) - You want a UI for your mates?
 Look at [The Forman](http://theforeman.org/)
   * [Salt contrib](https://github.com/saltstack/salt-contrib) - 3rd party stuff
-  * [Very informative post about state development](http://dev.mlsdigital.net/posts/SaltStackBeyondJinjaStates/) - Taking SaltStack to The Next Level With Pillars and Python States

 Contributing:
 ---